afman42/t-browser/README.md

 - **Performance**: Lightweight and fast, suitable for low-resource environments
 - **Navigation**: Full keyboard-based navigation with intuitive shortcuts
 - **Link Handling**: All visible links are presented in an organized modal list accessible with 'l' key
+- **Image Support**: Images are rendered directly in terminal using block characters for pixel representation

 ## 🤝 Contributing